actinia-org/actinia-core/docker/README.md

 gunicorn -b 0.0.0.0:8088 -w 1 --access-logfile=- -k gthread actinia_core.main:flask_app

 ```
-To test your local changes, you best use the Test Dockerimage:
+To test your local changes, you best use the test Dockerimage:
 ```
 # changing directory is necessary to have the correct build context
 (cd .. && docker build -f docker/actinia-core-tests/Dockerfile -t actinia-test .)